-- A statement that MD Anderson prohibits domestic violence, dating violence, sexual assault and stalking; - Definitions of "dating violence," "domestic violence," "sexual assault," "stalking" and "consent"; - A description of safe and positive options for bystander intervention; - Information on risk reduction; and - Education on equal opportunity laws and policies, including discrimination, workplace accommodation and retaliation.
+- A statement that MD Anderson prohibits domestic violence, dating violence, sexual assault and stalking; - Definitions of "dating violence," "domestic violence," "sexual assault," "stalking" and "consent"; - A description of safe and positive options for bystander intervention; - Information on risk reduction; and

+Education on equal opportunity laws and policies, including discrimination, workplace accommodation and retaliation.

 Workforce members and students who retaliate in any way against an individual who has brought a complaint pursuant to the sexual misconduct institutional policies, or against an individual who has participated in an investigation of a complaint are subject to corrective action up to and including termination or dismissal.
-See MD Anderson Institutional Policy ADM0254 Non-Retaliation Policy (best viewed in Chrome).
+See MD Anderson Institutional Policy ADM3384, Sexual Misconduct Under Title IX: Reporting, Process, and Resources Policy and ADM0254 Non-Retaliation Policy.

-MD Anderson has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence and stalking, including informing individuals about their right to file criminal charges as well as providing written notification to workforce members and students about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims. both within the institution and in the community.
+MD Anderson has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence and stalking, including informing individuals about their right to file criminal charges as well as providing written notification to workforce members and students about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community.

 In addition, MD Anderson will provide written notification to victims about options for, available assistance in, and how to request changes in academic, living, transportation and working situations or protective measures.

 MD Anderson will provide such accommodations or protective measures if the victim requests them and if they are reasonably available, regardless of whether the complainant chooses to report the crime to campus police or local law enforcement.
+MD Anderson will provide supportive measures related to Title IX complaints.

-Workforce members and students should contact the EEO department at 713-745-6947.
+Workforce members and students should contact the Title IX Office/EEO and HR Regulations Department at 713-745-6947.
 Examples of options for a potential change to an academic situation may include a transfer to a different section of a class or withdraw if there is no option to transfer.
-Potential changes to living situations may include moving to a different room or residence hall.
 Possible changes to work situations may include altering working hours.
 Possible changes in transportation may include parking in a different location or being assisted with a safety escort by UT Police.
-To request changes to academic, living, transportation and/or working situations or protective measures, contact the EEO department at 713-745-6947.
+To request changes to academic, transportation and/ or working situations, contact the Title IX Office/EEO and HR Regulations Department at 713-745-6947.